trevorwslee/AWeatherClock/README.md

 ```
 * `TFT_xxx` are the pin mappings of the ST7789 TFT LCD screen
 * `TFT_X_OFF` is set to 40 since the screen is 320 wide and therefore need to offset the horizontal start by 40
-* `TFT_UN_INVERTED` defines that the TFT LCD normally un-inverted; this macro tells the state of the TFT LCD when flashing in for due alarm
+* `TFT_UN_INVERTED` defines that the TFT LCD normally un-inverted; this macro tells the normal state of the TFT LCD when flashing the TFT LCD for due alarm
 * `FT_TP_xxx` are the pin mappings of the FT6336U touch layer (normally part of the TFT LCD module)
 * `BUZZER_PIN` is the pin connected to one end of the speaker attached to the PicoW; the other end can connect to `GND` of the PicoW